-Iuka Investments LLC (“Investment Company”) was established in 2023 by seven Beta Chapter alums, as a for-profit company, in order to make a $200,000 loan to Alpha Gamma Rho Beta Chapter Inc. (“House Corporation”).
+Iuka Investor Group, Inc. (“Investment Company”) was established in 2023 (originally as Iuka Investments, LLC) by seven Beta Chapter alums, as a for-profit company, in order to make a $200,000 loan to Alpha Gamma Rho Beta Chapter Inc. (“House Corporation”).
 The Investment Company is proposing to raise at least $1.6 million in additional capital in order to refinance House Corporation’s existing mortgage debt.
 At Closing, the Investment Company will take a first mortgage on the property at 1979 Iuka Ave. (the “Property”).
 The Investment Company will invite AGR brothers and family members to participate in the investment.

 Key Stats